mohit-sinha/blog/_posts/2018-06-06-Embeded-Systems.markdown

    ```sh
    $ ssh -X pi@10.42.0.1
    ```
    Replace IP Address with yours, obviously.
 For password, enter "raspberry".
 If everything went fine, you will get access to Raspberry    Pi.
-If you faced any problem, create an issue and I will help you out.
+If you faced any problem, create an issue [here](https://github.com/mohit-sinha/embedCam) and I will help you out.

-4. Go to the directory where you downloaded "main.cpp" and copy it file to rasberry pi, using-
+4. Go to the directory where you downloaded "[main.cpp](https://github.com/mohit-sinha/embedCam/archive/master.zip)" and copy it file to rasberry pi, using-
    ```sh
    $ scp main.cpp pi@10.42.0.1:
    ```